 Fonts matter in figures, just as in papers and presentations.
 The font determines the appearance and readability of the figure.
 To improve readability, sans-serif font are recommended for the text in figures.
 The simplified letter forms of sans-serif fonts are not encumbered by serifs, which improves the readability of characters at very small sizes.
 The clean and simple lines of sans-serif fonts also enhance the figure’s visual presentation.

-The script uses Helvetica, which is a classic, quality font and is supported by MATLAB both for displaying on screen and for printing (most fonts are not).
+The template uses Helvetica, which is a classic, quality font and is supported by MATLAB both for displaying on screen and for printing (most fonts are not).
 An advantage of Helvetica is that it is legible at all sizes, even small.
 This is useful for figures, in which some annotations must be small to fit in the space available.1

 Font size

 Beside the typeface, another key choice is the font size used in the figures.
-The script picks a size so the text in the figure is about the same size as footnote text once the figure is inserted in the paper (about 9pt).
+The template picks a size so the text in the figure is about the same size as footnote text once the figure is inserted in the paper (about 9pt).
 This way the figure will be easily readable (smaller text would be difficult to read).
 Of course, lettering should be consistently sized throughout the figure.
 Variance of font size within an illustration should be minimal.
 As a rule of thumb, text should appear no smaller than 7pt at intended size; 6pt is the minimum for superscript and subscript characters.

 Colors